-Community members interested in applying are asked to submit their completed application to the Chequamegon-Nicolet National Forest by Dec.
-12, 2014.
+Community members interested in applying are asked to submit their completed application to the Chequamegon-Nicolet National Forest.
 Completed applications shall include the interest group they would like to represent and why they are qualified to do so, why they want to serve on a RAC and what they have to contribute, show their past experience in working successfully as part of a working group on forest management activities and complete form AD-755 (Advisory Committee or Research and Promotion Background Information).
 Any Wisconsin resident interested in serving on the committee must complete an application form that will be used for a required background check.
 Applications can be found here:

 Completed applications for the side of the forest you wish to serve on and the background information form can be mailed to:

 500 Hanson Lake Road

 Since 1908, the Forest Service has shared with states 25 percent of gross receipts from timber sales, grazing, minerals, recreation, and other land use fees on national forests to benefit public schools and public roads in the counties in which the forests are situated.

 In the late 1980s, due largely to declines in timber sale receipts, payments began to fluctuate and drop significantly.
 In 1994, Congress provided "safety net payments" to counties in northern California, western Oregon and western Washington.

 In 2000, Congress passed the Secure Rural Schools and Community Self-Determination Act that provided enhanced, stabilized payments to more states through 2006.
 The act was extended for one year and then reauthorized in 2008 for four more years with a one-year reauthorization in 2012.
 The program was reauthorized in 2013 to provide benefits for an additional year.